infrasonar/docs/docs/documentation/collectors/probes/appliance/appliance_deployment.md

 ## Starting InfraSonar

-For each InfraSonar appliance, `OS_CUSTOMER_UUID` must be set in the `/etc/infrasonar/docker-compose.yml` file.
+For each InfraSonar appliance, the `TOKEN` must be set in the `/etc/infrasonar/docker-compose.yml` file.

-The `OS_CUSTOMER_UUID` can be found by enabling the ID column using the column selector :material-view-column: in the [InfraSonar environments view](https://oversig.ht/#/environments).
-Lookup the correct ID here for the environment you are setting up the appliance for.

-!!! warning
-    Starting the Docker environment without setting the correct environment files first can result in abnormal behavior.
-    Verify this step before staring docker-compose.
+See our [token documentation](../../../application/tokens.md) on how to retrieve a token.

-When the environment variables are set, you can start the appliance using the following `docker compose` command:
+When a token set, you can start the appliance using the following `docker compose` command:

 ```bash
 docker compose -f /etc/infrasonar/docker-compose.yml pull